UrbsLab/STREAMLINE/info/local.md

 `run.py` can also be used with config parameters as defined in the [parameters section](parameters.md)

-Then it can be run with the command defined below (considering the config file is `run.cfg`.
+Then it can be run with the command defined below.
 ```
-python run.py -c run.cfg
+python run.py -c <config_file>
 ```

+For running the Demo Dataset locally a config file is already provided and the user doesn't need to do any edits.

-As example config setup to run all steps till report generations is given in the config file [here](https://github.com/UrbsLab/STREAMLINE/blob/dev/run.cfg)
+The example config setup to run all steps till report generations locally on the Demo Dataset is given in the config file [here](https://github.com/UrbsLab/STREAMLINE/blob/dev/run.cfg)

-except specifically the `multiprocessing` section needs to be defined as
+The user can simply run the following command to run the whole pipeline:
 ```
-[multiprocessing]
-run_parallel = True <or False, accordingly>
-reserved_memory = 4
-run_cluster = False
-queue = 'defq'
+python run.py -c local.cfg
 ```

-This sets the cluster setting off and makes it run natively on the local machine.
+Specifically the `run_cluster` parameter in the `multiprocessing` section has to been defined as `run_cluster = "False"` which runs it locally.
+This specific parameter in the file is located [here](https://github.com/UrbsLab/STREAMLINE/blob/5c66b3286056bbd9b514c202aa0a22758a76f62c/run.cfg#L11)

 ### Using command-line parameters